 As part of our goal to reach net zero here are the commitments we’re making:

 - Measure all our organisation’s global greenhouse gas emissions, including scope 3, and report them publicly each year.

-- Publish more details about how we plan to reach net zero by the end of 2021, including setting a net zero target date by 2050, and interim targets.
+- Within a year of joining publish more details about how we plan to reach net zero, including setting a net zero target date by 2050, and interim targets.

 - Appoint a member of our executive team to be responsible and accountable for our net-zero target.